FloWave Ocean Energy Research Facility

-The FloWave TT ocean energy research facility is designed to test physical scale models of marine renewable energy devices, in a combined wave and current environment.
+The FloWave Ocean Energy Research Facility, or FloWave Test Tank is a basin designed to test physical scale models of marine renewable energy devices, in a combined wave and current environment.
 The facility is located at The University of Edinburgh, King's Buildings campus, on Max Born Crescent.
+It was opened in June 2014.

-It comprises a 25 m diameter circular tank, with 168 active-absorbing wave makers around the circumference, and 28 pumps arranged beneath the raisable floor.
+The facility comprises a 25 m diameter circular tank, with 168 active-absorbing wave makers around the circumference, and 28 pumps arranged beneath the raisable floor.
 These allow the creation of multi-directional random waves with current in any direction across the 15 m diameter, 2 m deep test area.
 The facility is optimised for approximately 1/10th to 1/40th scale model tests, with scale waves approximately 14 m high and with a current of 7 knots.
+It is possible to recreate conditions in the coastal waters around the UK and at potential wave and tidal energy sites around the world.

 Construction of the facility started late in 2010, and was completed in autumn 2013.
 The opening was on 5 June 2014, with the Energy Minister Amber Rudd officially opening the facility on 6 August 2014.

-FloWave TT is a wholly owned subsidiary of the university, and the £10M construction cost of the facility was primarily funded by Engineering and Physical Sciences Research Council (EPSRC).
+The building was designed by Bennetts Associates architects, with structural and M&E support from Arup.
+In addition to the test tank, the facility includes a workshop, office and meeting space.
+The £10M construction cost of the facility was primarily funded by Engineering and Physical Sciences Research Council (EPSRC).

+The facility was originally run by FloWave TT Ltd, a wholly owned subsidiary of the university.
+In 2017, the facility was integrated within the university's School of Engineering.

+While the facility is not generally open to the public, the university and FloWave participate in Doors Open Days.

-Key clients
+Key clients and tests

-A number of developers have publicised that they have completed testing of their devices at FloWave, including: